Top Five Nutrients that Support Your Immune System†

 • Apricots

-Vitamin E is another common nutrient gap in the US, with nearly 90% of Americans not meeting their needs through diet alone.3 A supplement such as Nature Made® Vitamin E 400 IU d-Alpha liquid softgels may help meet your vitamin E nutrient needs.
+Vitamin E is another common nutrient gap in the US, with nearly 84% of Americans not meeting their needs through diet alone.[3]
+A supplement such as Nature Made® Vitamin E 400 IU d-Alpha softgels may help meet your Vitamin E nutrient needs.†

 Zinc is an essential part of hundreds of different processes throughout the body, including the immune system, which is why it is a key nutrient for immune system health.
-The immune system relies on zinc for normal development and function of immune cells.10 Zinc is also required for certain antioxidant enzymes and helps to protect cells from susceptibility to oxidative damage.11 Zinc can be found in shellfish such as oysters and crab, as well as some animal sources like beef, pork and turkey.
-If you do not regularly consume these foods, consider taking a zinc supplement for immune support, like Nature Made® Super C Immune Complex with Zinc Tablets.
+The immune system relies on Zinc for normal development and function of immune cells.[9]
+Zinc is also required for certain antioxidant enzymes and helps to protect cells from susceptibility to oxidative damage.[10]
+Zinc can be found in shellfish such as oysters and crab, as well as some animal sources like beef, pork and turkey.
+If you do not regularly consume these foods, consider taking a Zinc supplement for immune support, like Nature Made® Zinc Gummies or Nature Made® Super C Immune Complex with Zinc Tablets.

-Remember that you can help support keeping your immune system strong with healthy lifestyle habits and proper immune supplements.
-Here are some additional tips to incorporate into your daily life to stay healthy.12
+Remember that you can help support your immune system with healthy lifestyle habits and proper immune supplements.
+Here are some additional tips to incorporate into your daily life to stay healthy.†

-• Eat a diet rich in fruits and vegetables - Eating a nutrient rich diet on a regular basis gives you great benefit in getting the vitamins and minerals you need.
+• Eat a diet rich in fruits and vegetables - Eating a nutrient rich diet on a regular basis helps you consume the vitamins and minerals your body needs to function at its best.

 • Drink plenty of water- Your healthy diet should also be accompanied by drinking plenty of water daily.

-• Wash your hands- Simple habits like washing your hands before you eat can go a long way in protecting you from falling ill.
+• Wash your hands- Simple good hygiene habits like washing your hands before you eat can go a long way in protecting your body.

 The Bottom Line

 Help your body out by practicing good habits that can support your immune health.
-Supplements for immune health can be a good choice if you’re looking to support your immune system.
-These nutrient supplements for your immune system are all great choices for added support.
-Talk with your healthcare provider about which nutrients are best for you.
+Supplements with ingredients that support immune health can be a good choice if you’re looking to support your immune system.
+Talk with your healthcare provider about which supplements are best for you.

 Learn More About Vitamins for Immune System Health: